sangstar/sangstar/README.md

 ### Hi there 👋

 My name is Sanger Steel.
 I'm a machine learning engineer.
-I'm currently working on adding new projects to here, as I've been spending a lot of time writing ML articles on my [website](https://sangstar.github.io/).
-Some projects I do have are pinned.
+Some projects I've worked on or still working on are below.
+Check out my [website](https://sangstar.github.io/).

 Currently open for work.
 Please contact me at sangersteel@gmail.com